 For a comprehensive set of instructions on using the PingAccess interface, see the PingAccess User Interface Reference Guide.

 PingAccess for Azure AD Overview

-PingAccess for Azure AD is a free version of PingAccess for users of Microsoft's Azure AD that allows you to protect up to 20 applications.
+PingAccess for Azure AD is a free version of PingAccess for users of Microsoft Entra ID (formerly Microsoft Azure AD) that allows you to protect up to 20 applications.